wxWidgets/website/_blog/2012-08-14-how-to-use-294-wxmsw-binaries.md

 blogger_orig_url: http://wxwidgets.blogspot.com/2012/08/how-to-use-294-wxmsw-binaries.html
 ---

+## Please note that this post is out of date, see the [wxMSW binaries](https://docs.wxwidgets.org/3.1.4/plat_msw_binaries.html) section of the manual for the up-to-date instructions.

+---

 We have decided to experiment with providing binaries for wxWidgets releases.
 So, for the first time ever, 2.9.4 release includes [binaries] for a few different versions of Microsoft Visual C++ compiler.